agroth01/SimpleServer/README.md

 ```

 ### Client
-By design, the client implementation is a lot more open to implementation.
-This is to ensure that the client side application is not restricted by the library.
+By design, the client implementation is a lot more open, to facilitate integration into any application with less restrictions.
 ```python
 from simpleserver import SimpleClient from simpleserver.networking import NetworkMessage